 Last year we found Fotheringhay Christmas tree farm and it’s the best place by far we’ve been to in Peterborough, so we went back again this year.
 As always I convince my Mum to buy one as big as humanly possible or as big as our car can fit!
 We were very pleased with the finished tree, after my poorly Mumma sat and told me where to put all her decorations as my brother cooked a toad in the hole and was kept away from the baubles – he’s a dropper.

-That’s right baby, Southerners will be heading North this evening.
+That’s right baby, a Southerner will be heading North this evening.
 YAY.

-Dan and I are driving up to one of my favourite places, York for a cute Christmas weekend get away.
-Cue snuggles, late nights, late mornings and unnecessary amounts of alcohol hidden in hot chocolate, what could be better?
+I’m driving up to one of my favourite places, York for a cute Christmas weekend get away.
+Cue late mornings, freezing strolls on the streets and exploring the Christmas markets, as well as unnecessary amounts of alcohol hidden in hot chocolate, what could be better?

 Thank sweet baby Jesus, I passed my Masters!
 Well not only passed, I got a merit!

 MiracuJess some would say.
 (Thank you, I was pleased with that pun).

 I’m shook and just over the moon.
 Alongside the full time Masters I began my first “proper” job post University doing a job I’d never done before.